luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 - Built a design system as a priority
 - Moved forward with a mobile-first approach
-- Focus on home screen and diagram navigation
+- Focus on the home screen and diagram navigation

 ![Sketches](https://user-images.githubusercontent.com/349454/193666736-99f345b5-62cb-4285-b251-6eff19f6a87e.png)